wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <img alt="Select File for Download" src="../imgs/jupyterbrowser-6.png" style="width: 50%; margin: 10px 10px 20px;">

-If you would like to download an entire folder, please use one of the large data transfer methods listed in the <a href="../datatransfer">Data Transfer Guide</a>.
+If you would like to download an entire folder, please use one of the large data transfer methods listed in this guide.

 If you have any issues transferring files using the JupyterHub browser interface,</strong><strong> please create a ticket (<a href="https://designsafe-ci.org/help">https://designsafe-ci.org/help</a>).